 Market Value Election

-The deadline for making a market value election is 12 months after the SDLT return deadline.
-Additionally, you can amend the SDLT return up to 12 months after the filing deadline if necessary.
+The deadline for making a full market value election is 12 months after the SDLT return deadline.
+You may also be able to amend the SDLT return up to 12 months after the filing deadline if needed.

 Paying SDLT in Stages